memgraph/docs/products/memgraph/upcoming/concepts/indexing.md

   * label index
   * label-property index

-Label indexing is enabled by default in Memgraph, i.e., Memgraph automatically indexes labeled data.
-By doing so we optimize queries which fetch nodes by
+Label indexing is NOT enabled by default in Memgraph, i.e., Memgraph will not automatically index labeled data.
+Therefore, it is up to the user to perform the indexing explicitly.
+By doing so, one can optimize queries that fetch nodes by label:
-label:

 ```opencypher
 MATCH (n: Label) ...
 RETURN n;